By Mark Russinovich

 psexec -l -d "c:\program files\internet explorer\iexplore.exe"

-PsExec is part of a growing kit of Sysinternals command-line tools that aid in the adminstration of local and remote systems named PsTools.
+PsExec is part of a growing kit of Sysinternals command-line tools that aid in the administration of local and remote systems named PsTools.

 - Client: Windows Vista and higher.